 You Also Need a Bachelor's Degree

 To become a physician assistant, you must first complete a bachelor's degree.
 This is a separate step, requiring that you choose a major and complete general education requirements.
 This is different from the system in many other countries, in which health care professionals are on a professional track from the moment they graduate high school.
-The U.S. system values applicants who have gained a broad education, and who have succesfully commited themselves to in-depth study of some particular topic, whether biology or history or exercise science.
-The point is to show your ability to learn and excel, rather than to complete a narrow prepartion for a specific profession..
+The U.S. system values applicants who have gained a broad education, and who have successfully committed themselves to in-depth study of some particular topic, whether biology or history or exercise science.
+The point is to show your ability to learn and excel, rather than to complete a narrow preparation for a specific profession..